 Why visit Sarajevo?

 Sarajevo gets more visitors every year, but tourism is still developing and this keeps prices low.
 The interesting museums ask just a small contribution, restaurants serve huge portions for little money, accommodation is cheap and most things can be explored on foot.
 In Sarajevo you pay almost nothing, but get a lot in return.

 Sarajevo’s multicultural history

-The heart of the city is the old town where you travel back to the Ottoman times with its narrow alleys and mosques.
+The heart of the city is the old town where you travel back to the Ottoman times with its narrow alleys and minarets.
 Then surrounding the old town is the beautiful architecture from the Austro-Hungarian empire and on the outskirts of the city the sober flats of Tito’s communist rule.

 Sarajevo’s lessons from the past